Gamma conjecture I for flag varieties: Introduction

-\textit{Gamma conjecture I}, proposed by Galkin, Golyshev and Iritani \cite{GGI}, asserts that the limit of a normalization of \textit{Givental's $J$-function} $J_F(s)$ of a Fano manifold $F$ is equal to a multiplicative characteristic class $\widehat{\Gamma}_F\in H^{\bullet}(F)$ defined in terms of the \textit{Gamma function} $\Gamma$.
+\textit{Gamma conjecture I}, proposed by Galkin, Golyshev and Iritani \cite{GGI}, asserts that for every Fano manifold $F$, the limit of a normalization of Givental's $J$-function $J_F(s)$ is equal to a multiplicative characteristic class $\widehat{\Gamma}_F\in H^{\bullet}(F)$ defined in terms of the gamma function $\Gamma$.